 Be aware that every gate or stile you touch will have been touched by others.
 Please bring your own hand sanitiser and take your own precautions.

-DATES ‘Words in the Wild’ takes place on weekends and weekdays.
+DATES ‘Words in the Wild’ takes by arrangement.
 Dates and times are organised subject to weather and demand.
-Confirmed and provisional dates are published here.
-As groups are small it is possible to organise your own and plan a time to suit you (including a dog friendly, child-friendly or sunset one if you would like!)
+Organise your own and plan a time to suit you (including a dog friendly, child-friendly or sunset one if you would like!)
 Contact Emma to arrange.